 - We really don’t own anything.
 You cannot consider how you want to hand off your estate without realizing your lack of ownership.
 They are only under your watch for a time and, then, they are under another’s watch.
 We are truly momentary stewards of what God has entrusted to us.
 Our possessions do not follow us into eternity.
 We either live with open hands now or, eventually, have death force them open.

 - A life spent chasing money and possessions has a sad ending.
 Since possessions do not follow us into eternity, the one who spends their entire life pursuing temporary things will neglect pursuing meaningful, fulfilling, and eternal things.
 Money is not bad.
 Possessions are not bad.
 But a life centered on those things is centered on something temporary.
 And, at their life’s end, it will all be lost.

 Estate planning is for pretty much everyone.
-So read up on estate planning.
+So read up on estate planning and learn more about probate The Woodlands if you are looking for a reputable probate attorney.
 And it can be beneficial, sometimes, in unexpected ways.
 It can bring to light realities worth considering.
 Serve your family well and provide a plan for your estate.
 And serve God well by consuming yourself with that which is eternal.